 The road approaching Bronkhorstspruit’s Bio2Watt’s biogas plant is lined with dozens of beef cattle farms on both sides.
 Some 25,000 cows roam freely in large fenced fields, some eating grass, others eating grains.
-But here, this huge building is not focused on neither the meat nor the milk: it is about the dead cows' waste.
-The Bio2Watt plant is specialized in biogas production, in other words it processes vegetal and animal wastes - including manure - in green energy.
+The four digesters standing tall at the end of the road use cow manure to produce biogas - green energy.

 “We choose this site because of its proximity to a large commercial feed lot which provides us with 40,000 tons of cow manure per year.
 The manure is used to feed our four digesters to produce biogas”, says Sean Thomas, managing director of Bio2Watt.

 Bio2Watt is leading the way for future biogas waste-to-energy developments in South Africa and the rest of the African continent.
 The company is looking at expanding the capacity of the Bronkhorstspruit plant from 4.4 MW to 6.9 MW in the near future, and setting up similar renewable energy projects in other countries in Africa.

 AFD’s green finance label Sunref facilitates access to low-cost renewable energy and supports sustainable use of natural resources.
 Sunref’s ultimate objective is to promote the development of a low-carbon economy and help fight climate change.

 Through this programme, AFD supports financial institutions and their clients on their projects aimed at the sustainable management of natural resources and make us of clean energy.
 SUNREF’s innovation is based on the combination of a financial and technical approach: providing tailor-made financial instruments at the same time as building the capacity of banks and their clients to implement green energy projects.